1995–96 United States network television schedule (late night)

 These are the late night schedules for the four United States broadcast networks that offer programming during this time period, from September 1995 to August 1996.
 All times are Eastern or Pacific.
 Affiliates will fill non-network schedule with local, syndicated, or paid programming.
 Affiliates also have the option to preempt or delay network programming at their discretion.

+On February 24, 1996, HBO aired the TV movie Late Shift, chronicling the behind-the-scene maneuvering that took place as both Jay Leno and David Letterman sought to replace Johnny Carson on The Tonight Show.